 MMAs are not recommended if you require frequent transactions or access to your funds or if you’re looking for long-term, very high-yield investment options.

 And it’s important to remember: While FDIC insurance is great, most companies have a cash balance significantly in excess of $250K.
-Even though a lot of fintech providers now offer products which roll up several separate accounts to offer a higher FDIC insurance amount, in a worst case scenario, even if an account is backstopped by the FDIC, it may take a while for those funds to be accessed which could cause a short term liquidity issue.
+Even though a lot of fintech providers now offer products that roll up several separate accounts to offer a higher FDIC insurance amount, in a worst case scenario, even if an account is backstopped by the FDIC, it may take a while for those funds to be accessed which could cause a short-term liquidity issue.

-In the case where a company has balances in excess of $250K, they essentially are then taking counterparty credit risk with their bank provider.
+In the case where a company has balances above $250K, they essentially are then taking counterparty credit risk with their bank provider.